joshsing629/fantasy-basketball-decision-support/README.md

 - “What is my win probability vs my opponent?”
 - “How do add/drops change my chance to win?”
 - “Which teams offer the best schedule for streaming?”
+- “What changes if specific players are injured?”
-The add drop evaluation is essential since the league structure limits adds to 75 per season and 5 per week.
+**The add/drop strategy evaluation is essential since the league structure limits adds to 75 per season and 5 per week.**
 ---

 ## Key Features